 The answer to all of this is to avoid confusion for the following reasons:

-- The cockpit is a noisy environment, and you need to speak with high volume (Shout), so the other pilot can hear and understand you, let alone speak over the radio with the controller.
+1. The cockpit is a noisy environment, and you need to speak loudly so the other pilot can hear and understand you, let alone speaking over the radio with the controller.

-- Pilots tend to speak faster in busy airspaces, so they don't block the frequency, which may lead to skipping letters and numbers.
+3. Pilots tend to speak faster in busy airspaces so they don’t block the frequency, which may lead to skipping letters and numbers.

-- Pilots and controllers are from all different backgrounds and nations, they all have different accents, and some can be hard to comprehend.
+5. Pilots and controllers come from various backgrounds and nations, each with different accents, some of which can be hard to comprehend.

-- Callsign confusion.
-Callsigns with similar sounds on the same radio frequency.
-A crew might think a specific clearance is directed towards them, but it's intended for the other aircraft.
+6. Callsign confusion can occur.
+Callsigns with similar sounds on the same radio frequency can lead to a crew mistakenly thinking a specific clearance is directed at them when it’s intended for another aircraft.

-Therefore, to avoid confusion due to the reasons mentioned, pilots can be asked to repeat a clearance or read back a frequency using individual letters or numbers.
-Here is where the 'Special' alphabet and numbers pronunciations come to play.
+As a result, to avoid confusion due to the reasons mentioned, pilots may be asked to repeat a clearance or read back a frequency using individual letters or numbers.
+This is where the ‘special’ alphabet and number pronunciations come into play.

 Example:

-*Made-up example - not an actual frequency, neither radar name nor aircraft callsign*
+*Made-up example – not an actual frequency, radar name, or aircraft callsign*

 "Oscar 520, contact AvPosts radar 123.495"

-- You mishear the controller and you read back the frequency incorrectly.
+• Suppose you mishear the controller and read back the frequency incorrectly.

-- The controller will notice the mistake, repeat the frequency and ask you for a readback.
+• In response, the controller will notice the mistake, repeat the frequency, and ask you for a readback.

-- You read back this time using ICAO Phonetic Numbers to avoid any further confusion.
+This time, you read back using ICAO Phonetic Numbers to avoid any further confusion.
 In other words, your transmission will sound like this:

 "Contact AvPosts radar WUN TOO TREE DAYSEEMAL FOWER NINER FIFE, OSCAR FIFE TOO ZERO"